vijay03/cs360v-f20/notes/vm-cpu.md

           memory, rarely host registers
         * QEMU makes one Translation Block jump to another block: this is called Direct Block Chaining
+          * Normally, there is special code surrounding each TB for initializing processor state and restoring processor state
+          * Block chaining increases performance significantly by avoiding special code
         * Memory management unit emulated using `mmap`
         * Handling self-modifying code: in un-virtualized case, a special instruction is used to invalidate cached code in the